learningequality/ka-lite/docs/usermanual/userman_admin.rst

 Adding Languages
 ----------------

 KA Lite content is offered in several languages.
 If your language is available you can download the **contentpack** for it with all the available subtitles and user interface translations.
-After you download and install the **contentpack** for a desired language, KA Lite will give you the option to download individual dubbed videos from that language Khan Academy YouTube channel.
+After you download and install the **contentpack** for a desired language, KA Lite will give you the option to download individual dubbed videos from that language's Khan Academy YouTube channel.
 For more technical background about the new **contentpacks**, please refer to our `Wiki page <https://github.com/learningequality/ka-lite/wiki/Content-packs>`_.

 .. warning:: If you are upgrading from a previous KA Lite version, you **MUST** update all the languages you had previously **AND** restart your server.
 If you are unsure on how to do this, please see :ref:`restarting-your-server`.